xuankai91/openai-cs-agents-demo/README.md

 5. Authentication & authorisation service
 6. Redundancy management - decentralised DB storage for high availability
 7. Embedded UI functionality - toggle buttons for standardised user interactions as much as possible (for common tasks)
-8. Multiple roaming plan availability - current PoC only allows for 1 plan to be active at a time.
+8. Multiple roaming plan availability - current PoC only allows for 1 plan to be "active" at a time.
-9. Tracking of data plans & usage - new SQL database
+9. DB for tracking of data plans & usage

 ## License